Code-Institute-Submissions/syler11-fast_supplies_ms4_SepResub/TESTING.md

 - User Story 9.5: As a superuser I can view users in the django admin page and can view their username, email address, first name, last name, staff status
 - User Story 9.6: As a superuser I can view users in the django admin page and can search by username and email address and filter by staff status, superuser status and active status
 - User Story 9.7: As a superuser I can view categories in the django admin page and can view a category name and friendly name
+- User Story 9.8: As a superiser I can view favourites in the django admin page under the favourites tab as per user and the related product SKU
-- User Story 9.8: As a superiser I can view return request in the django admin page under the returns tab as per user and the realted order number
+- User Story 9.9: As a superiser I can view return request in the django admin page under the returns tab as per user and the related order number

 ### User Story Steps 9
 1. Step 1: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/checkout/order/
 2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/checkout/order/ a filter for users first name "Tim" who made an order in the past
-2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/products/product/
+3. Step 3: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/products/product/
-2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/products/product/ apply filter "restaurant" categories
+4. Step 4: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/products/product/ apply filter "restaurant" categories
-2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/auth/user/
+5. Step 5: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/auth/user/
-2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/auth/user/ apply filter not Superuser
+6. Step 6: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/auth/user/ apply filter not Superuser
-2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/products/category/
+7. Step 7: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/products/category/
+8. Step 8: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/favourites/favourites/
-2. Step 2: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/returns/returns/
+9. Step 9: As a superuser login navigate to https://fast-supplies.herokuapp.com/admin/returns/returns/

 ### User Story Testing Results 9
 Step| Result | Desktop | Tablet | Mobile | Status